PAGE UNDER CONSTRUCTION

 K: 1:20 pm daily

-After dismissal, teachers will walk students who take the bus down through the lower yard to the bus stop at the Walnut Street gate.
+After dismissal, teachers will walk students who take the bus down through the bus stop at the Addison Street gate.
 One-day bus passes for special circumstances (your child goes home with a designated friend, for example) are available in the Oxford office and must be completed and signed by a parent.
 A late bus drops students enrolled in Oxford’s After School Program at either Rosa Parks Elementary or Longfellow Middle School.

 In-Person Pick Up:

-Children being picked up by loved ones or outside after school programs (like the JCC or Trackers) will meet them on the upper playground (or, on rainy days, at the inside steps to the cafeteria)—students may not wait in front of the school on Oxford Street.
+Children being picked up by loved ones or outside after school programs will meet at Addison street entrace (Kindergarten – 2nd grade) and Curtis Street gate (3rd grade-5th grate).
+Students may not wait in front of the school on University Street.
 There is no after-school yard supervision for children not enrolled in the After School Program on site at Oxford.

 If you are later than 2:20 to pick up your child, you will find him or her in the office.